agiledev-students-spring2025/final/README.md

 # WNYU Data Management Project
 ## Project Description
 An internal data management platform for [WNYU](https://wnyu.org/), the campus radio station for New York University.
+The platform will digitalize and centralize decades of data for WNYU, from personnel lists, tens of thousands of media, documents, archives, and more.
+While available to everyone, users will have different levels of access, from admin to regular staff to everyday users.

 ## Product Vision Statement
+The WNYU Data Management Platform empowers its users to store and modify data for the campus radio station easily and efficiently, creating a library of records, past events, personnel, and much more that is accessible to everyone.

 ## Team Members
 - [Melanie Zhang](https://github.com/melanie-y-zhang)